Anita Dunn: Harvey Weinstein

 Ahead of reporting in The New York Times about Harvey Weinstein's alleged sexual abuse, Weinstein reached out to Dunn for public relations advice.
-Dunn told Weinstein "you should accept your fate graciously, and not seek to deny or discredit those who your behavior has affected."
 Dunn's firm stated that she was not paid for this, "was asked to speak with him by a friend" and that Weinstein was not a client of hers.
+The New York Times later reported that Dunn told Weinstein in an email "you should accept your fate graciously, and not seek to deny or discredit those who your behavior has affected."
+However, according to reporting from CNN, that email was actually written by a British man named James Linton in an attempt to elicit incriminating statements from Weinstein.

 2020 Biden campaign

 Dunn was hired as a senior advisor to Joe Biden's 2020 presidential campaign in 2019 to assist with communications strategy.
 She first met Biden in the 1980s during her time as the communications director for the Democratic Senatorial Campaign Committee, and they reconnected in 2008 when Biden was named as Obama's running mate.
 After Biden's disappointing fourth-place finish in the 2020 Iowa Democratic caucuses, Dunn was elevated to a more senior position managing overall campaign strategy, personnel, and finances.

 On September 5, 2020, Dunn was announced to be a co-chair of the Biden-Harris Transition Team, which planned the presidential transition of Joe Biden.
 After Biden's victory in the general election, The Atlantic reported that Dunn was "the only person in modern presidential politics who has been in the inner circle of two winning candidates—first Barack Obama's and now Biden's."